 Peter teaches likewise in his first epistle, 3:10,11.
 For he that will love life, and see good days, let him refrain his tongue from evil, and his lips that they speak no guile: Let him eschew evil, and do good; let him seek peace, and ensue it.

 It is very dangerous to admit words into one's mind.
 Language has a property of hypnosis to it.
 Exposure to ideas is incredibly dangerous.
 Words and ideas have the potential to change your life.
 You should not do this carelessly!
-Matter of fact, I'd recommend against following the teachings of anyone who does not explicitly warn you about the danger of following teachings in the abstract.
+If anyone does not warn you about this, you should not heed him.
 Jesus cautions about this according to the gospel of Matthew, 24:24.
 For there shall arise false Christs, and false prophets, and shall shew great signs and wonders; insomuch that, if it were possible, they shall deceive the very elect.

 Ecclesiastes 1:18 makes this nature very plain.
 For in much wisdom is much grief: and he that increaseth knowledge increaseth sorrow.
 I can testify to the truth of this.